ferreira-santos/ERP_PeakScore/README.md

   - The output will be an ASCII comma-separated value (CSV) file which may be conveniently opened in a spreadsheet program.
   - If there are errors, a message box will appear and you will have to go back and correct the errors before the output is produced.

-Notes:
+### Notes:
 - Each ERP average file must be scored individually (i.e., there is no batch function in the program).
 - If you want to score more than one ERP component for a given file, you must run the program twice.
-For example, run it once to score N1, then redefine the settings and run it again for P2.
+For example, run it once to score component N1, then redefine the settings and run it again for component P2.
 - ERP PeakScore expects English OS locale configurations: dot/point `.` as decimal separator, comma `,` as separator in CSV files.
 Certain locale settings use the comma as a decimal separator and semi-colon as separator for CSV files -- note that ERP PeakScore will not work with these settings.
 If your computer is configured with a non-english locale, you must manually define these settings to the English standard.

 ## About